-Research Board members review proposals for Research Support Awards, Humanities Released Time, and the Performing Arts and Design Program.
-The Executive Officer of the Board reviews Scholars' Travel Fund applications, and an ad-hoc committee reviews proposals for the Initiative for Multiracial Democracy.
+Research Board members review proposals for Research Support Awards, Humanities Teaching Release Time, and the Performing Arts and Design Program.
+The Executive Officer of the Board reviews Scholars' Travel Fund applications, and an ad-hoc committee reviews proposals for the Funding Initiative for Multiracial Democracy.

 Board members determine who will be asked to submit a peer review.
 Reviewers are chosen from the Campus Research Board’s database of potential reviewers, recommendations given on the application form, and faculty members the subcommittee members know to have expertise in the subject.
 Three peer reviews are sought.
 Reviewers are provided access to a copy of the complete proposal and the Campus Research Board’s criteria for evaluation of projects.
 Reviewers then return their evaluations to the Board members.